jordaniza/bitfield-epoch/README.md

 forge test
 ```

 See the test files for examples of use.
+Alternatively, there is a [python script](./bitfields.py) that you can run to show how the binary operations look like for 32 bits of data.